zynxoso/CLSU-ERDT/docs/API_ROUTES_CLEANUP.md

 - **Security Impact**: Reduced attack surface
 - **Maintainability**: Cleaner, more focused codebase

 All essential API functionality remains intact and fully operational.

+---

+**Note**: This cleanup is part of ongoing efforts to maintain a secure, efficient, and well-documented API structure for the CLSU-ERDT system.
+Regular maintenance and monitoring ensure continued optimal performance.